 But you didn’t come here to hear me babble on about all that.
 Let’s chat about the Freshly meals I picked up to try for this post.

 On week one, I threw in a few meals that I had before on my previous foray with Freshly.
 So, some of the meals were surprising, but I had two of them previously: the chicken parm and the chili.
-Here are my reviews of all the things I ate on week one.
+Here are my reviews of all the things I ate during week one.

 Shrimp & Andouille Paella

 This was the first Freshly meal I tried this time and I actually loved this one.
 I was pleasantly surprised just how big the shrimp were and how many of them there were.
 Of course, there was way more andouille sausage in the package (but that was to be expected.)
 Some of the vegetables were a bit crisp for my liking (but then again, I like things to be so soft they basically melt away.)
 Overall, there was lots of spice and flavor.
-It was a great dish to start off this two week trial of Freshly!
+It was a great dish to start off this two-week trial of Freshly!

 Sicilian-Style Chicken Parm With Broccoli